mmuratarat/mmuratarat.github.io/_pages/faq.md

 Again, the resulting values are also called method of moments estimators.

+Method of moments is simple (compared to other methods like the maximum likelihood method) and can be performed by hand.
+They might provide starting values in search for maximum likelihood estimates.

+However, the parameter estimates may be inaccurate.
+This is more frequent with smaller samples and less common with large samples.
+The method may not result in sufficient statistics.
+In other words, it may not take into account all of the relevant information in the sample.
+They may not be unique in a given set of data (Multiple solutions to set of equations).
+Also, they need not exist.

 ##### Maximum Likelihood Estimation (MLE)

 Maximum likelihood estimation is a method that determines values for the parameters of a model.
 The parameter values are found such that they maximise the likelihood that the process described by the model produced the data that were actually observed.